FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountquantity.md

 * CommitmentDiscountQuantity MUST be present in a FOCUS dataset when the provider supports *commitment discounts*.
 * CommitmentDiscountQuantity MUST be of type Decimal and MUST conform to [Numeric Format](#numericformat) requirements.
-* CommitmentDiscountQuantity MAY be negative if [*ChargeClass*](#chargeclass) is "Correction".
+* If [*CommitmentDiscountId*](#commitmentdiscountid) is not null and [*ChargeClass*](#chargeclass) is not "Correction", the following applies:

-In cases where the *ChargeCategory* is "Purchase" and [*CommitmentDiscountId*](#commitmentdiscountid) is not null, the following applies:
+  * CommitmentDiscountQuantity MUST NOT be null and MAY be any valid positive decimal value.

-* When [*ChargeFrequency*](#chargefrequency) is "One-Time", and *CommitmentDiscountId* is not null, CommitmentDiscountQuantity MUST be the positive quantity of *CommitmentDiscountUnits*, paid fully or partially upfront, that is eligible for consumption over the *commitment discount's* *term*.
+  * When *ChargeCategory* is "Purchase" and [*ChargeFrequency*](#chargefrequency) is "One-Time", CommitmentDiscountQuantity MUST be the positive quantity of *CommitmentDiscountUnits*, paid fully or partially upfront, that is eligible for consumption over the *commitment discount's* *term*.
-* When *ChargeFrequency* is "Recurring", and *CommitmentDiscountId* is not null, CommitmentDiscountQuantity MUST be the positive quantity of *CommitmentDiscountUnits* that is eligible for consumption for each *charge period* that corresponds with the purchase.
+  * When *ChargeCategory* is "Purchase" and *ChargeFrequency* is "Recurring", CommitmentDiscountQuantity MUST be the positive quantity of *CommitmentDiscountUnits* that is eligible for consumption for each *charge period* that corresponds with the purchase.

-In cases where the *ChargeCategory* is "Usage" and *CommitmentDiscountId* is not null, the following applies:
+  * When *ChargeCategory* is "Usage" and *CommitmentDiscountStatus* is "Used", CommitmentDiscountQuantity MUST be the positive, metered quantity of *CommitmentDiscountUnits* that is consumed over the *row's* *charge period*.

-* When *CommitmentDiscountStatus* is "Used", and *ChargeClass* is not "Correction", CommitmentDiscountQuantity MUST be the positive, metered quantity of *CommitmentDiscountUnits* that is consumed over the *row's* *charge period*.
+  * When *ChargeCategory* is "Usage" and *CommitmentDiscountStatus* is "Unused", CommitmentDiscountQuantity MUST be the remaining, positive, unused quantity of *CommitmentDiscountUnits* for the *row's* *charge period*.
-* When *CommitmentDiscountStatus* is "Unused", and *ChargeClass* is not "Correction", CommitmentDiscountQuantity MUST be the remaining, positive, unused quantity of *CommitmentDiscountUnits* for the *row's* *charge period*.
+* If *CommitmentDiscountId* is not null, and *ChargeClass* is "Correction", CommitmentDiscountQuantity MAY be null or any valid decimal value.

-CommitmentDiscountQuantity MUST be null for all other *ChargeCategory* values.
+* CommitmentDiscountQuantity MUST be null in all other cases.

 ## Column ID